 So what can we expect with new EU GDPR regulation just around the corner?

 David Langton explains: “Companies clearly aren’t ready to tackle what lies ahead and require a better understanding of the impending regulation.
 EU GDPR will ensure that any business handling sensitive data on EU citizens adheres to strict rules, or face fines of up to EUR20 million.
 But it doesn’t change the fact that many companies are unprepared or simply have a poor attitude to the security of personal data.”

 Leading technology research firms Forrester and Gartner report that data classification is the basis for a data-centric approach to security.
 By classifying and labelling data according to its sensitivity, organisations can reduce the risk of breaches by focusing protection on the most sensitive business critical data.

 Using a data classification solution to classify data as a first step ensures a data-centric approach to protecting personal information.
 It embeds a culture of compliance by involving users in identifying, managing and controlling regulated data, while automating parts of the protection process to enforce rules and policies consistently.

 EU GDPR legislation and standards come in to force from 25 May 2018.
-For further information, visit the Information Commissioner’s Office website or download the Preparing for the EU GDPR whitepaper from Boldon James.
+For further information, visit the Information Commissioner’s Office website or download the EU GDPR Fact Sheet from Boldon James.